Head coach: Salary

-In 2013, the average annual salary for a head coach in the National Football League was $6.45 million.
+As of 2023, the average annual salary for a head coach in the National Football League is approximately $6.6 million annually.
+The salary for an NFL head coach can range from $5 million to over $18 million per year.
+As of 2024, the highest paid NFL head coach is Andy Reid, the head coach of the Kansas City Chiefs.

 Association football

 In association football, a head coach has the same responsibilities as in any other sport.
-For instance, in European countries, a head coach usually picks their own coaching staff.
+For instance, in European countries, a head coach usually picks their coaching staff.
 The main difference is a head coach usually works with a director of football, with the latter responsible for player recruitment and negotiating contracts.
-In the United Kingdom, these roles are combined in the position of manager.
+In the United Kingdom, these roles are sometimes combined in the position of manager.

-In some countries, an individual may be granted a position as senior coach and acts as the first assistant to the head coach, or runs a junior squad in the club.
+In some countries, an individual may be granted a position as a senior coach and act as the first assistant to the head coach or run a junior squad in the club.
 In the absence of a head coach, a senior coach can temporarily take over as an interim head coach (or caretaker manager).

-Australian rules football
+Australian rules football or AFL

-In Australian rules football, the head coach or senior coach, is responsible for developing and implementing appropriate training programs to his players.
-The senior coach in the AFL is also responsible for determining the rotations and team line ups for each game.
-Moreover, the coaches are not the only ones involved in team operations, as in AFL teams, up to five different coaches may have their own unique responsibilities.
-For example, there can be a forward, a midfield, and a defence coach, each focusing on a particular position.
+In Australian rules football, the head coach, or senior coach, is responsible for developing and implementing appropriate training programs for his players.
+The senior coach in the AFL is also responsible for determining the rotations and team lineups for each game.
+Moreover, the coaches are not the only ones involved in team operations, as in AFL teams, up to five different coaches may have their unique responsibilities.
+For example, there can be a forward, a midfielder, and a defense coach, each focusing on a particular position.
 Thus, each coach works with players in those positions.

 Rugby union

-Rugby football union clubs have the option of employing a director of rugby (DoR), a head coach, or both.
+Rugby football union clubs have the option of employing a director of rugby (DOR), a head coach, or both.
 The responsibilities for each role vary between clubs.
-Generally, if a club decides on employing one of either a DoR or a head coach, it will hold more responsibility than if it employs individuals for both roles.
-It has been proposed that the DoR is a club-wide position, providing and ensuring the club is working towards a shared philosophy from youth teams to senior teams.
-Whereas a head coach is focused purely on planning and implementing coaching for the first team; alongside a coaching team consisting of a mixture of defence, attack, forwards, backs, skills and strength and conditioning coaches.
+Generally, if a club decides to employ either a DOR or a head coach, it will hold more responsibility than if it employs individuals for both roles.
+It has been proposed that the DOR is a club-wide position, providing and ensuring the club is working towards a shared philosophy from youth teams to senior teams.[14][15]
+A head coach, on the other hand, is focused purely on planning and implementing coaching for the first team alongside a coaching staff consisting of a mixture of defense, attack, forwards, backs, skills, and strength and conditioning coaches.